kalisio/feathers-distributed/README.md

 )
 ```

-You can add hooks to each registered remote service by using the `hooks` option:
+You can add hooks to each registered remote service by using the `hooks` option, this is typically useful to enforce authentication on a [gateway scenario](https://github.com/kalisio/feathers-distributed#api-gateway):
 ```javascript
 app.configure(
   distribution({